 - Team composition.
 Helps CQI implementation teams map the characteristics of team members to understand the team’s strengths and gaps in perspectives and experience.

 - CQI template.
-This template is intended to guide the development of CQI plans.
+This template is intended to guide the development of CQI

 - Webinar: What makes a high-quality CQI plan?
 Webinar provides actionable guidance/examples on how the CQI template can be completed.